fbpx

 Just to end it on a lighter note, here’s me trying to be a little funny (and also hinting towards a wake-up call).

 No, this is not a conclusion.
-I am inviting you to enter some of the questions which have nagged you when it comes to adopting the technology.
-And, they are obviously more nuanced than ‘how can technology help me’?
-These are bigger than the realizations of a sound future with technology adoption and becoming the best counsel in this world through innovation.
-These are little details which people usually miss.
-We will try our best to get you the answers from our inner circle in the IP world (we have an experienced group of attorneys and counsels from the most premium law firms and fortune 500 organizations around the globe).
+I invite you to enter some of the questions that have nagged you regarding adopting the technology.
+And, they are more nuanced than ‘how can technology help me’?
+These are bigger than realizing a sound future with technology adoption and becoming the best counsel in this world through innovation.
+These are little details that people usually miss.
+We will try our best to get you the answers from our inner circle in the IP world (we have an experienced group of attorneys and counsels from the most premium law firms and Fortune 500 organizations around the globe).

 Authored by: Kanika Sharma, Market research in collaboration with Mahesh Maan, Team Lead, Data Science Team.